 - Ns: max(1,nB/T)

-- Nn: number of paging narrowbands (for P-RNTI monitored on MPDCCH) or paging carriers (for P-RNTI monitored on NPDCCH) determined as follows:
+- Nn: number of paging narrowbands (for P-RNTI monitored on MPDCCH) or paging carriers configured without coverage-based carrier selection (for P-RNTI monitored on NPDCCH) if the UE is not configured for coverage based paging carrier selection .
+If the UE is configured for coverage-based carrier selection, it is the number of paging carriers configured with cbpc-Index selected by UE based on coverage condition as specified in clause 7.X.

 If UE monitors GWUS according to clause 7.5.1: